 The main diving locations in Timor Leste can be broken down into four main areas – in and around the capital Dili, coastal locations to the east and west of Dili, the island of Atauro roughly in between Alor & Wetar and the island of Jaco at the far eastern tip of the country.

 Dili Dive Site Summary: The sites I have dived around Dili were mainly muck/critter sites such as Tasi Tolu and the Pertamina Jetty, plus Dili Rock which is a mixture of critters and coral gardens.
 All the Dili dives are shore dives.

 Coastal Dive Site Summary: All the sites I have dived east and west of Dili were also shores dives and were mainly on reefs and bommies close to the shore and offered some excellent diving.
 The coast road in both directions from Dili is very scenic and although quite a lot of time is consumed driving to the sites, I really quite enjoyed the whole experience.

-Atauro Dive Site Summary: Unfortunately I was unable to dive Atauro during my trip to Timor Leste as I was diving with Dive Timor Lorosae and their boat was completely out of action due to a force majeure situation and the replacement had yet to arrive from Australia… So I was unable to get over to Atauro, which was a big disappointment as I had heard some excellent things about Atauro though and I hope to dive there in the not too distant future…
+Atauro Dive Site Summary: Unfortunately I was unable to dive Atauro during my trip to Timor Leste as I was diving with Dive Timor Lorosae and their boat was out of action due to a force majeure situation and the replacement had yet to arrive from Australia… So I was unable to get over to Atauro, which was a big disappointment as I had heard some excellent things about Atauro though and I hope to dive there in the not too distant future…

 Jaco Dive Site Summary: I have also heard great things about Jaco, but it’s remote location means it can only really be dived from a liveaboard and I will also update this guide soon as I have been there.